 After comparing apples with apples, it’s time to add the emotions, the opinion, the feelings and… well, we all know that it’s not only the rational part of the mind that makes decisions.
 And we’ll add the retail price to the mix!

-This will be less so with the Omega Seamaster, although Omega has gained a lot in ‘recognizability’ when they teamed up with James Bond.
+This will be less so with the Omega Seamaster, although Omega has gained a lot in ‘recognizability’ when it teamed up with James Bond.
 Especially the blue dial Seamaster Diver 300m is easily recognized by collectors.
-However, how the level of iconic-ness remains or increases depends on how consistent Omega will be treating the Bond watch in the coming decade.
+However, how the level of iconic-ness remains or increases depends on how consistent Omega will be in treating the Bond watch in the coming decade.

 Whether this is positive or negative is highly personal.
 Some prefer to be able to show off what they are wearing, some prefer to fly under the radar.
 I guess it also depends on where you are, as in some places you do not want to be spotted with a Rolex on your wrist, without having a bodyguard next to you.

 THE WATCH ITSELF – When we compare apples with apples, I have to say that Omega wins.
 The Seamaster simply packs more of what I like.
 The METAS certificate, the see-through caseback and the pretty spectacular-looking ceramic dial all contribute to its victory.
 For me, the Submariner’s maxi dial and thick lugs sort of ruin its looks and in that perspective I preferred the more elegant looks of the older Ref.
 16610, or if Rolex comes out with a new Submariner along the lines of what we ‘predicted’ (read: wished) for Baselworld 2020.